LeemanGeophysicalLLC/knowledgebase/docs/SkyGuard_Cutdown/skyguard_cutdown.md

 ### Flight Consumables Kit
 <a href="" target="_blank" rel="noopener noreferrer">10-XXXXXXX</a>
-Extra hardware to replace that used duringa flight.
+Extra hardware to replace that used during a flight.
 Includes a top and bottom release ring and water plug.

 ### SkyGuard Cutdown Housing